The Best Tattoo Parlours in Toronto

 Though the Yonge and Eglinton area is not known for tattooing, Seven Crowns owners Matt Ellis and George Brown III have added considerable colour to the otherwise staid neighbourhood since opening in 2008.
-With clean line-work and solid techniques, both Ellis and Brown ensure that the work coming out of Seven Crowns is created with one thing in mind
+With clean line-work and solid techniques, this parlour is probably best known for realism but they're good at pretty much everything else too.

 Join the conversation Load comments